 3. Anxiety Cards

-There are many ways to distract yourself when you’re feeling anxious.
-I wrote an article about using distractions as coping methods for anxiety, but also for dealing with pain and cravings from addiction.
-You can read that article by clicking on the image below this text.
+Distractions are some of the most useful tools in your arsenal.
+There are so many ways to distract yourself when you’re feeling anxious that I wrote an article about using distractions as coping methods for anxiety, pain, and addiction cravings.
+You can read that article by clicking on the image below (or beside,) this text.

 In addition to the distractions I list in that post, I have found a few social media accounts that I enjoy looking at if I’m having a particularly rough day.
 They are all related to Anxiety or general mental health.
 These are just a few of the Instagram accounts I follow.
 You can find so many more just by searching the #anxiety #anxietyrelief #anxietyawareness #mentalhealth hashtags.
 I can sometimes get distracted for quite awhile by just looking at the profile grids.